jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 long
 -----

 Missles makes up the short range deficit.
 The only skill can be learnt in this category is guide.
+Similair to Guide you can farm xp by keep destroying arms and legs when the targt is next to a supply truck.

-Guide: lv1: accuracy -50% lv2: accuracy -25% lv3 no accuracy penalty lvmax: accuracy 100%
+Guide: lv1: accuracy -50% lv2: accuracy -25% lv3 no accuracy penalty lvmax: accuracy 100% bug:90% activation at lv Last

 long lineup in the order of damage